 Cradle of Sikhism

-Drawing a quick parallel, Amritsar is for this branch of Hinduism as important a city as Rome or Santiago de Compostela for Catholicism, or Mecca for the Muslim world.
+Drawing a quick parallel, Amritsar is for Sikhism as important a city as Rome or Santiago de Compostela for Catholicism, or Mecca for the Muslim world.
 Among many other rules such as never cutting your hair, volunteering, or not smoking; Adepts of this religion are expected to visit the Golden Temple, a gigantic gurdwara that draws more daily visitors than the famed Taj Mahal in Agra.

 But the heartland of Punjab offers much more to those who come to know her.
 Here are some experiences you should not miss in Amritsar: